BirdeeHub/KaliVagrantPracticeBox/README.txt

 **/ATTENTION**

-vm start in gui and headless done through the .bat files in .vm_ctl headless start batch file runs vagrant up (if not running) and ssh (over 127.0.0.1:2202) gui start runs vagrant up (if not running) and then: start "" "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" startvm birdeeKali --type separate
+vm start in gui and headless done through the .bat files in .vm_ctl headless start batch file runs vagrant up (if not running) and ssh (over 127.0.0.1:2202) (headless start batch file can be added to windows terminal tabs, remember to set starting directory to repository root directory) gui start runs vagrant up (if not running) and then: start "" "C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" startvm birdeeKali --type separate

 shortcuts already made in .vm_ctl/KaliVMStart/